Do you remember the story about Jesus as defense lawyer for the woman accused of adultery?

 “Logos” is an appeal to logic – a way of persuading an audience by reason.

 These are appeals to logic.
-Jesus shows that the prosecutors charge is not proven under the law by their evidence — or lack of evidence.
+Jesus shows that the prosecutors fail to prove their claim, under the law by their evidence — or lack of evidence.

 Why should we care?

-This challenge pierces right to the heart of any human being.
+This point-of-view challenge pierces right to the heart of any human being.